Can You Have A Yeast Infection Without Discharge? | Essential Insights

 Should I see a doctor if I suspect a yeast infection without discharge?

-If you suspect you have a yeast infection but lack typical symptoms like discharge, it is advisable to see a doctor.
-They can provide an accurate diagnosis and recommend appropriate treatment options based on your specific situation.
+If you suspect you have a yeast infection but lack typical symptoms like discharge, it is advisable to see a doctor, especially if symptoms are new, severe, recurrent, or do not improve with treatment.
+A healthcare provider can provide an accurate diagnosis and recommend appropriate treatment options based on your specific situation.

 Conclusion – Can You Have A Yeast Infection Without Discharge?